Higher-categorical combinatorics of configuration spaces of Euclidean space: Abstract

 \section{Abstract}

-We approach manifold topology by examining configurations of finite subsets of manifolds within the homotopy-theoretic context of $\infty$-categories by way of stratified spaces.
-Through these higher categorical means, we identify the homotopy types of such configuration spaces in the case of Euclidean space in terms of the category $\mathbf{\Theta}_n$.
+We examine configurations of finite subsets of manifolds within the homotopy-theoretic context of $\infty$-categories by way of stratified spaces.
+Through these higher categorical means, we identify the homotopy types of such configuration spaces in the case of $n$-dimensional Euclidean space in terms of the category $\mathbf{\Theta}_n$.